foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/orsimer-nightblade.md

 ### Mid Game: Unseen Magus

-The fruits of your labor begin ripen here.
+The fruits of your labor begin to ripen here.
 You'll want to join the **College of Winterhold** in order to hit the books.
-With your curriculum stretching you thin you'll be a master of nothing until much later, but the night is already yours.
+With your curriculum stretching you thin, you'll be a master of nothing until much later, but the night is already yours.
 Silent movement, silent casting, and a solid magical toolkit will get you through most dilemmas.

 <details>